-- (a) A Licensed owners, including the Authority, and electronic gaming licensees owner shall keep their his books and records so as to clearly show the following: - The amount received daily from admission fees. - (2) The total amount of whole gaming gross receipts. - (3) The total amount of the adjusted gross gaming receipts. - (b) The Licensed owners, including the Authority, and electronic gaming licensees owner shall furnish to the Board reports and information as the Board may require with respect to its activities on forms designed and supplied for such purpose by the Board. - (c) The books and records kept by a licensed owner or electronic gaming licensee as provided by this Section are public records and the examination, publication, and dissemination of the books and records are governed by the provisions of The Freedom of Information Act.
+- (a) A Licensed owners, including the Authority, owner shall keep their his books and records so as to clearly show the following: - (1) The amount received daily from admission fees. - (2) The total amount of whole gaming gross receipts. - (3) The total amount of the adjusted gross gaming receipts. - (b) The Licensed owners, including the Authority, owner shall furnish to the Board reports and information as the Board may require with respect to its activities on forms designed and supplied for such purpose by the Board. - (c) The books and records kept by a licensed owner as provided by this Section are public records and the examination, publication, and dissemination of the books and records are governed by the provisions of The Freedom of Information Act.